Nike-Inc/lambda-router/README.md

-  includeTraceId = true, // include TraceId header inluceErrorStack = false, // include stack traces with error responses cors = true, // include CORS header, can be a string to set header value or true for '*' parseBody = true, // merge parsed json body into event decodeEvent = true // merge URI decoded parameters for path and querystring } = {}) {
+  includeTraceId = true, // include TraceId header inluceErrorStack = false, // include stack traces with error responses cors = true, // include CORS header, can be a string to set header value or true for '*' parseBody = true, // parse JSON or URL encoded body into event decodeEvent = true // merge URI decoded parameters for path and querystring } = {}) {
   route: async (event, context) => Promise<{